|

 Elaeagnus multiflora,

-a deciduous shrub, occasionally being a tree, that grows to
+a deciduous shrub, occasionally a tree, that

-3-9cm long, 2-5cm wide, broad-oblong to -oval, with silver squamous
+measuring 3-9cm long, 2-5cm wide, broad-oblong to oval, with silver

-hairs on surfaces, and backsides also have dense silver squamous
+squamous hairs on surfaces, and backsides also have dense silver

 axils hang 1-3 light-yellow flowers down; calyx tubes are